 - Train in a quiet place: Quiet places with as few distractions as possible are ideal for any kind of training, but they're pivotal in clicker training, which depends on your dog, you know, hearing the click.

-- Train on an empty tummy: This is another tip you can apply to any treat-based training you do.
+- Use part of your dog's meals for training: This is another tip you can apply to any treat-based training you do.
 A dog with a full tummy is less likely to be food motivated, which makes clicker training more difficult.
+Instead, you can give them some of their meal and use the rest for training rewards.
+One thing that's not suggested, however, is to attempt to train your dog on an entirely empty stomach, which can leave them feeling desperate and acting frantic.

 - Only click once per correct behavior: You don't need to click more than once, even if you want to give him more than one treat (like if he does a longer stay than he's ever done before, for example).
 Just click once and shower with praise and treats.